 It is important for compliance professionals to understand the fundamentals of Fedwire transfers, to be able to interpret payment message data, understand the flow of funds, and more effectively assess transactions for suspicious activity.

 What is a Wire Transfer?

-The term “wire transfer” came about in the late 1800’s in the United States, when the earliest form of wire transfers were made using telegraph networks such as Western Union.
+The term “wire transfer” came about in the late 1800s in the United States, when the earliest form of wire transfers was made using telegraph networks such as Western Union.
 Someone who wished to send money to another would give cash to one telegraph office.
 The telegraph operator would transmit a message to the recipient’s nearest telegraph office, which would pay the recipient in cash.
 The operators used passwords and code books to authorize the release of the funds to the recipient.
 In essence, the money was sent “by wire.”

 While the logistics have changed over the decades, the underlying principle remains the same: a wire transfer is still a message from one financial institution to another, to debit the sending party’s account and credit the receiver’s account.

 Any electronic funds transfer, whether a wire transfer or some other type, has two primary components: (1) the message; and (2) the settlement of the payment.
 This concept is important in understanding how different wire transfer systems operate, including Fedwire.

 A wire transfer message is a set of instructions specifying who is sending the funds, to whom, and through what financial institutions.
 The message may also include information about the purpose of the payment, special posting or notification instructions, etc.